 Cholera prevention is all about understanding the causes of the disease.
 Considering the utterly preventable nature of this disease it is important to know the causes and thus be able to stave off contracting this potentially dangerous disease.

 Cholera bacteria occur naturally in coastal waters.
 It is here that they attach themselves to crustaceans.
 These crustaceans are natural nomads and travel to areas with high food density, areas which have a high concentration of plankton and algae, usually in areas of greater warmth.

 This toxin binds with the intestinal walls and deters the flow of sodium and chloride.
-Because of this, the body releases a high amount of water leading to diarrhoea.
+Because of this, the body releases a high amount of water leading to diarrhea.
 This causes a drastic drop in the fluids and salt levels of the body.

 Cholera transmission happens through contaminated water used to wash fruits or vegetables, or when contaminated fish or crustaceans are consumed can cause cholera.
 Well, water or surface water also can be sources of this disease as the bacteria can lie dormant for a very long time.

-The people at the most amount of risk are those that live in crowded areas with common sources for water.
+The people at the most amount risk are those that live in crowded areas with common sources of water.
 Undercooked seafood, especially shellfish can also constitute a grave risk for the disease.
 In regions where the disease is widespread, grains too can become a medium for the growth of the bacteria.
 If you have come in touch with someone who has the disease make sure that you thoroughly sanitize yourself.